chirpd/chirpd-core-dev/extensions/profiledevkit/readme.md

 # Profile Devkit

 A profile panel for Symphony.
-It is part of the Symphony core download package.
+It is part of the Symphony core download package,.

 - Version: 1.3
 - Author: Rowan Lewis, Symphony Team